 What is Informed Consent?

-Under the doctrine of informed consent, a doctor must inform a patient as to the risks and benefits of a proposed course of treatment.
+Under the law of informed consent, a medical doctor must inform a patient as to the risks and benefits of a proposed course of treatment.
 This information must be provided by the doctor for several reasons: patients may have a limited understanding of medicine; patients have the right to know what parts of the anatomy a proposed course of treatment will involve or affect (the right to this knowledge stems from the general right to have autonomy over one’s own body); patients, if they are not fully informed as to risks and benefits of a proposed course of treatment, may decide to undergo a procedure to which they might not have consented, if they had been informed of the risks involved.

 There are consequences to covered entities (healthcare providers) who do not follow the doctrine of informed consent.
 If a doctor fails to sufficiently disclose risks and benefits of a proposed course of treatment to a patient, and the omission results in some kind of injury to the patient, that results in legal damages, the doctor may have committed an act of negligence, for which he or she can be liable under medical malpractice law.